 Let’s look at a few starting recommendations for decentralizing your trials.

 - Put patients first.
 Simply ask at each step of the trial, “How can we make this experience as convenient and comfortable for the patient as possible?”

 - Decentralize sites.
 Consider alternatives to minimize patients’ need to visit a healthcare facility by substituting video conferences, home healthcare professionals or nearby clinics.
 Avoid asking patients to travel long distances or for extended periods.
 It’s an even more critical issue for minors and the elderly, as they often need others to accompany them.

 - Use telehealth for patient screening and other interviews.
 In the work-from-home economy, many families have become proficient with video meetings and online education.
-Videoconferencing is a secure alternative for conducting patient exams and private interviews.
+Videoconferencing, patient engagement software and eConsent software are secure alternatives for conducting patient exams and private interviews.

 - Adopt virtual technology for evaluations.
 Telemedicine or home-health visits can facilitate patient evaluations, concomitant medications and monitoring.
-Smartphone apps and wearable devices can effectively track many vital signs.
+Smartphone apps and wearable devices integrated with other patient engagement software can effectively track many vital signs.